 Is Dettol toxic to cats?

 The major sites of metabolism are the gastrointestinal tract, lungs, liver and kidneys.
-Unfortunately, cats lack UDP-glucuronosyltransferase (UGT) enzymes, including UGT1A6 and UGT1A9 necessary to metabolise phenols.
+Cats lack UDP-glucuronosyltransferase (UGT) enzymes, including UGT1A6 and UGT1A9 necessary to metabolize phenols.
 Their accumulation in the liver and kidneys results in liver damage and renal tubular necrosis.

 Clinical signs of Dettol toxicity

 Clinical signs of phenol toxicity include necrosis of the cutaneous, oral, and gastric ulceration, CNS stimulation including tremors, incoordination, cardiovascular depression, weakness, jaundice (yellow gums), and seizures.

 Dettol is a popular antiseptic and disinfectant that is used to clean minor wounds as well as disinfect hard surfaces (floors, kitchen benches, bathrooms).